How to Set up a Cryptocurrency Wallet in NZ

 What are Public and Private Keys?

-Until today, you would’ve been accustomed to accessing your various online accounts and services by using your email address and password.
+Until today, you’ve been accustomed to accessing your various online accounts by using your email address and password.

 In the world of crypto, wallet access and ownership is instead represented by something called a public and private key pair.

-Acting as your digital identity and signature, every cryptocurrency wallet is distinct by having its own unique public and private key – with each unique key pair being freshly generated whenever a new cryptocurrency wallet is created.
+Acting as your digital identity and signature, every cryptocurrency wallet is distinct by having its own unique public and private key (pair) – with each unique key pair being freshly generated whenever a new cryptocurrency / Bitcoin wallet is created.

 What is a Public Key